 As a part of the limited access launch, WhatsApp requires approval for all brands to provision their business profile.
 Customers can begin testing applications via Twilio’s Sandbox for WhatsApp immediately, then, when they are ready for production they can request access for a WhatsApp Business profile via the Twilio console.

 Twilio also provides full documentation and libraries, reporting, GDPR compliance as standard, a debugger tool, audit controls, single sign-on and a 99.999% uptime commitment.

 As an early access partner Deliveroo did find that "some stuff might not be as well documented, so you go back and ask questions, but you expect that," explained Ruddy.
 "It works in a way that follows existing Twilio processes through that SMS API."

-Next Delieveroo wants to expand the uses for WhatsApp from just order notifications to more two-way dialogue with its customer service agents.
+Next Deliveroo wants to expand the uses for WhatsApp from just order notifications to more two-way dialogue with its customer service agents.

 "We want customers to be in channels that work for them and not to force them down certain channels," Ruddy said.
 "Some prefer Facebook Messenger, others ring us and some customers contact us on social channels.
-One of the advantages of Teilio is it make it easier to scale and bring these channels into existing workflows."
+One of the advantages of Twilio is it makes it easier to scale and bring these channels into existing workflows."